 Step 3: Gain Work Experience (Timeline Varies)

-Work experience is critical to being successful as a population health manager.
+Work experience is critical to success as a population health manager.
 In fact, students can start while still in college with internships or practicums.
-Aspiring population health managers need three to five years of entry-level work experience in order to take on more senior roles.
+Aspiring population health managers need three to five years of entry-level work experience to take on more senior roles.

 Step 4: Obtain an Advanced Degree (Optional, Two to Four Years)